paladin-t/bitty/docs/documents/manual.md

 	* `endPos`: the ending position
 	* returns an approachable path, in a list of `Vec2`, could be empty

 Grid coordinates can be any integer, with range of values from -32,767 to 32,767.
 A cost matrix will be prefilled once calling the `pathfinder:set(...)` function; this data exists until calling `pathfinder:clear()`.
 The `pathfinder:solve(...)` function prefers to use invokable to get grid cost, and falls to use prefilled matrix if no evaluator provided.
+Call `pathfinder:clear()` before solving in either way, if any grid data has been changed.

 Walking cost is combined with two parts by multiplicative: neighbor cost and map cost.
 Neighbor cost stands for how much does it cost to walk from the current grid to its neighbor directions as following, in which `D` defaults to 1.414: